BlackBerry: BlackBerry PIN

 The BlackBerry PIN (Personal Identification Number) is an eight-character hexadecimal identification number assigned to each BlackBerry device.
 PINs cannot be changed manually on the device (though BlackBerry technicians are able to reset or update a PIN server-side), and are locked to each specific BlackBerry.
-BlackBerry devices can message each other using the PIN directly or by using the BlackBerry Messenger application.
-BlackBerry PINs are tracked by BlackBerry Enterprise Servers and the BlackBerry Internet Service and are used to direct messages to a BlackBerry device.
-Emails and any other messages, such as those from the BlackBerry Push Service, are typically directed to a BlackBerry device's PIN.
-The message can then be routed by a RIM Network Operations Center, and sent to a carrier, which will deliver the message the last mile to the device.
+BlackBerry devices could message each other using the PIN directly or by using the BlackBerry Messenger application.
+BlackBerry PINs were tracked by BlackBerry Enterprise Servers and the BlackBerry Internet Service and were used to direct messages to a BlackBerry device.
+Emails and any other messages, such as those from the BlackBerry Push Service, were typically directed to a BlackBerry device's PIN.
+The message could then be routed by a RIM Network Operations Center, and sent to a carrier, which would deliver the message the last mile to the device.
 In September 2012 RIM announced that the BlackBerry PIN would be replaced by users' BlackBerry ID starting in 2013 with the launch of the BlackBerry 10 platform.

 Competition and financial results

 The BlackBerry grew swiftly in popularity during the early 2000s, and by 2005 had become highly popular and influential in North America.
-It then gained the nickname "Crackberry" due to its seemingly addictive nature.
+It then gained the nickname "CrackBerry" due to its seemingly addictive nature.
 In 2006, the term CrackBerry was formally recognized by Webster's New World College Dictionary.

 As of 2006, some of the BlackBerry's main competitors included offerings from Motorola (namely Motorola Q), Palm, Inc., the iPAQ and other Pocket PCs, and Nokia (namely Nokia E61).

 As of 2009, RIM held 56 percent of the American smartphone market.
-While the iPhone from Apple Inc. quickly became popular after its launch, RIM remained market leaders and was growing too, with sales tripling between 2007 and 2009.
+While the iPhone from Apple Inc. quickly became popular after its launch, RIM remained market leader and was growing too, with sales tripling between 2007 and 2009.
 In Fortune's list of the Fastest Growing Companies of 2009, RIM ranked first, while the BlackBerry Curve became the best-selling smartphone in the U.S. in 2009.

 Despite market share loss, on a global basis, the number of active BlackBerry subscribers increased substantially through the years.
 For example, for the fiscal period during which the Apple iPhone was first released, RIM reported that they had a subscriber base of 10.5 million BlackBerry subscribers.
 At the end of 2008, when Android first hit the market, RIM reported that the number of BlackBerry subscribers had increased to 21 million.
 After the release of the Apple iPhone 5 in September 2012, RIM CEO Thorsten Heins announced that the current global subscribers was up to 80 million, which sparked a 7% jump in shares price.

 In the year 2010, RIM and Apple continued to dominate the U.S. smartphone market, although the BlackBerry Curve had lost its spot as the single highest selling product to the iPhone 3GS.